-“Lou has always kept a great attitude during his treatment, despite the side effects he experienced,” Chen says.
-The multidisciplinary approach that Wilmot Cancer Center offers – bringing all of the head and neck cancer specialists together – helped Iovoli during his care and now as a survivor, she says.
+“Lou always kept a great attitude during his treatment, despite the side effects he experienced,” Chen says.
+The multidisciplinary approach that Wilmot Cancer Institute offers —bringing all of the head and neck cancer specialists together — helped Iovoli during his care and now as a survivor, she says.

 Back on track

 Iovoli continued to exercise during his treatment.
-“I believe in balance of the mind body and spirit and exercise is an avenue for that,” he said.
-“I walked every day, even if it was only half-way around my cul-de-sac.”
+“I believe in balance of the mind, body and spirit, and exercise is an avenue for that,” he says.
+“I walked every day, even if it was only halfway around my cul-de-sac.”

-“I remember going to watch the 2007 Rochester Marathon and I sat on the grass with a feeding tube tied to a tree so I could watch my friends run.
-A year later I ran that marathon,” Iovoli said with a tremor in his throat
+“I remember going to watch the 2007 Rochester Marathon, and I sat on the grass with a feeding tube tied to a tree so I could watch my friends run.
+A year later, I ran that marathon,” Iovoli recalls, with a tremor in his throat

 While swimming laps at the local YMCA, Iovoli was inspired by the motivational messages on the wall and decided to make his own: “I TRI for life.”
 TRI, which is short for triathlon, stands for tenacious, responsive and interactive.
 He vowed to be:

-Tenacious with his doctors at the Wilmot Cancer Center, asking questions and challenging them while following instructions;
+Tenacious with his doctors at the Wilmot Cancer Institute, asking questions and challenging them while following instructions;

 Responsive with “people around me, making a point of proactively communicating and participating with family and friends.”